Does your child or a child you know struggle with reading comprehension?

 If you are looking for one resource as a teaching guide, hands-down, I would recommend this book- Teach Your Child to Read in 100 Easy Lessons

-First, let’s talk about the two main parts to a child’s reading development.
+Before we get to the tips, it’s important to understand the two main parts of a child’s reading development.

-Both are very important to strong reading development.
+Both skills are very important to developing strong reading development.

-It lets them know that you value reading, which sets the example for them to follow.
+This should be a special time and your kids will look forward to it without even realizing it’s working on literacy skills.
+It lets your children know that you value reading, which sets an example for them to follow.

 2. Set a timer and tell your child you want to see how many words he/she can read in one minute.

-Doing this once or twice a week will help build your child’s fluency.
-If kids read too fast or too slow, it effects their comprehension.
+Doing this once or twice a week will give you an idea of your child’s fluency rate and if it’s improving or not.
+If kids read too fast or too slow, it impacts their ability to comprehend.

 The numbers below represent a range of average words per minute fluency rate according to age.

 Don’t assume there is a problem if your child reads much slower or faster, especially if they are easily able to summarize what they just read.
 It’s just a guide to get an idea of the average fluency rate according to age.

 |Age 6||25-65 wpm|